More Stuff About this Stuff

 Old Bootjack Dance Hall

-Although the hall was supplanted by a new hall next to the store, the old hall remained in use until it was razed in the late 1960s to make room for a realignment of the Bootjack Road, which had now become an extension of the Mother Load Highway, California 49.
+Although the building was supplanted by a new hall next to the store, the old hall remained in use until it was razed in the late 1960s to make room for a realignment of the Bootjack Road, which had now become an extension of the Mother Load Highway, California 49.

 Read Helen Callan's story about the closing of the hall